Special Gift Offer

 By: Garden Gate staff

 Small but mighty, this lovable spring bulb is hard to beat.
-Grow your best yet with our tips for growing beautiful grape hyacinth!
+Take our tips for growing beautiful grape hyacinth!

 growing-beautiful-grape-hyacinth-lead2: Muscari armeniacum, in the photo above, is arguably the most popular member of the grape hyacinth family.